jonathan-cook235/MisinformationDetection/README.md

 'veracity_prediction.py' performs graph learning on the final state of the dynamic graph to make a prediction on the veracity of the source claim.
 This method is from the paper 'GCAN: Graph Aware Co-Attention Networks for Explainable Fake News Detection on Social Media'.

-The files 'Week # Model Implementation' provide code breakdowns for my supervisory research partner Qiang Zhang (UCL Centre for Artificial Intelligence).
+The files 'Week # Model Implementation.ipynb' provide code breakdowns for my supervisory research partner Qiang Zhang (UCL Centre for Artificial Intelligence).